RimWorld

 RimWorld is a construction and management simulation video game developed by Canadian game designer Tynan Sylvester and published by Ludeon Studios.
 Originally called Eclipse Colony, it was initially released as a Kickstarter crowdfunding project in early access for Microsoft Windows, macOS, and Linux in November 2013, and version 1.0 was released on October 17, 2018.
 The game was ported to the PlayStation 4 and Xbox One as RimWorld Console Edition on July 29, 2022, with development and publishing being handled by Double Eleven.
-Rather than a test of skill or a challenge, the game is intended to be an AI-powered "story generator", where the game is used as the medium for players to experience narrative adventures.
+Rather than a test of skill or a challenge, the game is intended to be a "story generator" run by different computer "storytellers", where the game is used as the medium for players to experience narrative adventures.

 Plot

 The game is set in the distant future, where humans are spread across the universe but cannot travel faster than the speed of light.
 Planets and star systems develop in isolation from each other, and while some societies advance technologically, others regress due to war or disease.
 As a result, there is a massive range of technological levels among societies, from Neolithic tribes to reality-transcending machine gods.

 RimWorld has multiple starting scenarios to choose from, although the core narrative is largely the same.
-The player oversees colonists stranded on a procedurally generated planet located in the frontiers of known space (a "rimworld"), and must form a functioning colony with the survivors.
+The player oversees colonists stranded on a procedurally generated planet located in the frontiers of known space, and must form a functioning colony with the survivors.
 They must contend with both the environment and hostile inhabitants of the planet to survive and eventually escape.
 As time passes, more characters may join the colony; they are able to be rescued after crash-landing on the player map, wander in, or be captured after a raid.

 To end the game, the player must either research how to build and then make a spaceship, or find a broken-down ship with the help of a friendly AI.
 Once the ship is built, the player can initiate the 15 day start up sequence, during which the player must defend it for the duration of the ship start up as other desperate inhabitants of the planet attempt to seize control of it.
 After escaping the planet with at least one colonist, the credits roll.
 With the "Royalty" downloadable content (DLC), the game can also end by hosting the High Stellarch, leader of one of the factions that inhabit the Rim, and leaving the colony with them.
 With the "Ideology" DLC, the Archonexus ending is made available, which involves selling the colony to other groups for parts of a map to eventually reach the Archonexus, a massive AI-controlled computer capable of controlling the entire planet.
 With "Anomaly", another exclusive ending is added where a character awakens the Void, the main focus of the DLC.